hikoworks/hikolang/doc/language/syntax/call_operator.md

 Explicitly emit a `call`-like instruction and do not inline.

-### @elaborate
+### @fold

-Call this function during elaboration.
-This means any function that is annotated with `@with_effect(phase_variant)` will be executed in the compiler's environment.
+Force a function call to be evaluated (constant-folded) during the translation phase of the compiler; even if the function is annotated with `@with_effect(+phase_variant)`.

 > [!note]
-> Normally any function annotated with `@with_effect(phase_variant)` is delayed
+> Normally any function annotated with `@with_effect(+phase_variant)` is
-> until runtime.
+> translated so that it is executed during runtime.

-Any arguments passed into the call will be elaborated as well.
-It is an error if one or more arguments are not available during elaboration.

-The function being called can still be optimized to be partially executed during elaboration, for example function calls to functions that are not annotated with `@with_effect(phase_variant)`.

-Function inlining, constant folding and other optimizations are still valid.
+All arguments passed to a `@fold` call must already be available as compile-time values.
+An error is raised if an argument requires compile-time evaluation that has not otherwise been requested or performed (by guaranteed constant-folding).

+> [!note]
+> The `@fold` annotation does not propagate to argument
+> dependencies; it only forces evaluation of the annotated function call
+> itself.